ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/windowsperf_sampling_cpython_spe.md

 #### How do I check if the WindowsPerf binaries and driver support SPE?

 {{% notice Note %}}
 Currently, the WindowsPerf support of SPE is in development, and not all versions of WindowsPerf enable SPE support.
-Some WindowsPerf releases might contain separate binaries with SPE support enables.
+Some WindowsPerf releases might contain separate binaries with SPE support enabled.
 {{% /notice %}}

 You can check the feature string `FeatureString` of both `wperf` and `wperf-driver` with `wperf --version` command: